earthly/website/blog/_posts/2023-04-24-caching-dependencies-github-actions.md

  - Github Action
  - Continuous Integration
 ---
+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and therefore faster.
+This article is about GitHub Actions, if you'd like to see how Earthly can improve your GitHub Actions builds then [check us out](/earthly-github-actions).**

-[GitHub Actions](https://docs.github.com/en/actions) is a [continuous integration](/blog/continuous-integration), continuous delivery (CI/CD) platform that allows you to build, test, and deploy your code with simple YAML-based configurations.
-While [GitHub](/blog/ci-comparison) Actions, like many other CI/CD platforms, is powerful enough to handle most use cases,, it's important to consider the cost and time associated with frequently running workflows.
+GitHub Actions is a [continuous integration](/blog/continuous-integration), continuous delivery (CI/CD) platform that allows you to build, test, and deploy your code with simple YAML-based configurations.
+While GitHub Actions, like many other CI/CD platforms, is powerful enough to handle most use cases, it's important to consider the cost and time associated with frequently running workflows.

-These issues are especially impactful if you're on a large team with numerous developers and an already lengthy [CI/CD](/blog/ci-vs-cd) workflow.
+These issues are especially impactful if you're on a large team with numerous developers and an already lengthy build workflow.
 In cases like this, you need to try to save time in CI/CD wherever you can.

 One way to save time is to cache your package manager dependencies in your GitHub Actions rather than download fresh packages for every workflow you run.
 In this article, you'll learn how to use the `cache` action to do this and improve the efficiency of your workflows.